San Diego State Aztecs baseball

 The San Diego State Aztecs baseball team is the college baseball program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference.
 The team plays its home games at Tony Gwynn Stadium.

 Notable alumni include Baseball Hall of Fame inductee Tony Gwynn and World Series MVP Stephen Strasburg.